 About the funding call

-Universities, research and technology organisations and companies can apply for funding up to total project costs of £125,000 for exploring innovative ideas with a focus on technology translation.
-These projects will be supported by the Henry Royce Institute for Advanced Materials through its research, development, and innovation industrial collaboration programme.
+Universities, research and technology organisations and companies can apply for funding of total project costs between £50,000 and £130,000 for exploring innovative ideas with a focus on technology translation.
+A maximum of 3 organisations may collaborate on each project.
+These awards are not offered to support fundamental research projects.

-Projects are expected to start from 1 October 2024 and Royce-funded project expenditure must be completed by 28 February 2025
+Projects are expected to start by Wednesday 1 October 2025 and Royce-funded project expenditure must be completed by Saturday 28 February 2026.

 The Royce Research and Business Engagement team is available to discuss potential project ideas, particularly from businesses unfamiliar with expertise and capabilities across Royce.
-Get in touch via grants@royce.ac.uk
+Please contact them via grants@royce.ac.uk

 Scope Areas